HazyResearch/ThunderKittens/kernels/parallel/README.md

 # ThunderKittens Multi-GPU Kernels ("ParallelKittens")

 Each directory contains a single operator (e.g., fused all-gather GEMM).
+All kernels assume 8 GPUs; in order to change this, you must modify the `static constexpr int NUM_DEVICES` field in the kernel code.

 ## How to run